TOEFL ITP Prep Course

 - Apply for this Course

 If you have any questions or worries about the class and would like some advice, we are happy to arrange an individual meeting (English or Japanese).
-Please feel free to contact Admissions Counseling at firstname.lastname@example.org.
+Please feel free to contact the Academic English Program at firstname.lastname@example.org.

 Note: Those who do not plan to apply to TUJ can also take this course and the two on-campus tests that are included in the course.